Compare two cars

 Reliability

-Reliability is not the best thing to consider on the make level, but it is worth mentioning that Nissan does have a slight advantage, at least on all of the models level.
+Manufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Nissan does have a slight advantage, when all the models are taken into account.
 These are the results of an independent reasearch, while our visitors describe reliability of Mitsubishi with an average rating of 4.6, and models under the Nissan badge with 4.3 out of 5.
-Independent research findings rank L200 as average reliability-wise, and Navara is more or less at the same level.That apart, owners of different cars powered by the same engine as L200 rank it on average as 3.0, while the one under the competitor's bonnet gets 3.7 out of 5.
+Some independent research have also placed L200 as average reliability-wise, and Navara is more or less at the same level.That apart, owners of different cars powered by the same engine as L200 rank it on average as 3.0, while the one under the competitor's bonnet gets 3.7 out of 5.

 Performance & Fuel economy